Beer Terms Every Beer Lover Needs To Know: How To Describe Beer Like A Pro

 Dryness refers to the lack of sweetness in a beer.

 The more bitter a beer is the more hops was used to brew it, so feel free to use the word hoppy to describe it.
 Learn more about the relationship between hops and bitterness.
+Beer Tip: If you are unsure if your beer is hoppy or not, the IBU number listed on the side of the can or bottle will tell you.
+The higher the number, the more bitter your beer will be.

 This is caused by the roasting of the grains.
 Different roasts cause different flavours much like those of roasting coffee beans and as a matter of fact coffee is one of the flavour profiles you might feel.